-- a. mitigate or compensate for the impact of the relevant development; - b. meet the City's planning policy objectives including those set out in adopted strategic plans and any section 7.11, 7.12 and section 61 contributions plans; - meet the requirements for new public infrastructure identified in the City's public works program; adopted strategic plans, Local Environmental Plans, Development Control Plans, Development Guidelines for Community Infrastructure, Green Square Developer's Rights Scheme, affordable housing programs; - d. meet the objectives or needs of other relevant draft or adopted City policies, strategies, plans, technical standards and specifications.
+- a. mitigate or compensate for the impact of the relevant development; - b. meet the City's planning policy objectives including those set out in adopted strategic plans and any Contributions Plans; - meet the requirements for new public infrastructure identified in the City's Capital Works Program; adopted strategic plans, Local Environmental Plans, Development Control Plans, Development Guidelines for Community Infrastructure, Green Square Developer's Rights Model, affordable housing programs; - d. meet the objectives or needs of other relevant draft or adopted City policies, strategies, plans, technical standards and specifications.